 VDAB prepares for incoming unemployment reform

-The Flemish Employment Agency (VDAB) is preparing for the implementation of the first phase of the federal government’s plan to limit temporary unemployment benefits, set to begin on 1 January.
-The agency announced on Saturday that it is already taking steps to support affected job seekers, even though the legislation has not yet passed through parliament.
+Flanders' public employment agency is preparing for the implementation of the first phase of the federal government’s plan to limit temporary unemployment benefits, set to begin on 1 January.
+VDAB announced on Saturday that it was taking steps to support affected job seekers, though the legislation has not yet passed through parliament.

-“We are ready to assist job seekers with the capacity we have available,” said Wim Adriaens, managing director of VDAB, in a press release.
-However, he noted that the agency is dependent on other actors for critical elements of the plan, particularly the federal policymakers and the National Employment Office (RVA).
+“We are ready to assist job seekers with the capacity we have available,” said Wim Adriaens, VDAB managing director, in a press release.
+However, he said the agency was dependent on other actors for critical elements of the plan, particularly the federal policymakers and the National Employment Office (RVA).

-Earlier this week, the federal government reached an agreement on the timing and target groups for the reform, which aims to limit the duration and scope of unemployment benefits.
-While the modalities still require parliamentary approval, the VDAB has decided not to wait before starting preparations.
+Earlier this week, the government reached an agreement on the timing and target groups for the reform, which aims to limit the duration and scope of unemployment benefits.
+While the details still require parliamentary approval, the VDAB has decided not to wait before starting preparations.

 Website preview